 There are approximately 150 wineries in Missouri.
 The most famous region, the Missouri Rhineland was first settled by German immigrants more than a century ago.
 By the 1880s, Missouri was the No. 1 wine-growing region in the nation, the Napa Valley of its day.
 Today, the state boasts 4 different AVAs, and even a “state grape” (the Norton grape).

 I hope you enjoyed this article in my series about wine regions of the world – US.
-Please share it by clicking on the share icon on the upper left corner of your screen.
+Please share it by clicking on the share icon on the upper right corner of your screen.